engAhmedSami/hive/README.md

 ## Overview

-This document provides a detailed explanation of the advanced caching system I developed for the **Stronger Kiddos** Flutter application.
+This document provides a detailed explanation of the advanced caching system I developed for a Flutter application.
 The system is designed to significantly improve performance, reduce Firebase API calls, and enable full offline functionality.
 It also includes data validation layers, migration handling, and performance optimization.

 ---